yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 Its original name, "6to5", reflects the tool transpiles ECMAScript 6 code to ECMAScript 5 code.
 6to5 was later renamed to Babel, as pointed out in [this blog "Not Born to Die"](https://babeljs.io/blog/2015/02/15/not-born-to-die), in order to take on more responsibilities than transpiling code.

+### Bundling and Minification

+Modularity is a good engineering practice.
+But as [9] says:

+> Modules and libraries are all in separate files, which means that each file requires a `<script>` tag in the HTML.
+The HTML file is loaded on page load, and separate tags for each file means the module and library files would also have to be loaded one by one.
+This can be a time consuming process as projects get large.
+In order to reduce the number of requests for loading all the modules, you can bundle them into one or a few (if there are a lot) files.
+This is known as the build step.
+As part of bundling you can also minify the code, which is removing any unnecessary characters such as new lines, white spaces and comments.
+This also helps speed up bundling and the build process.

+But note that bundling does not have to work with JavaScript code only.
+In fact, all kinds of assets can be bundled: images, style sheets, JavaScript scripts, etc..
+The point is: the fewer components the browser needs to load for your web site, the faster it is.

+There are many bundling tools.
+See the section "Budnling Tools" in the "Tools".

 ## References

 - [1] ["The World’s First Web Site"](https://www.history.com/news/the-worlds-first-web-site)